or-fusion/pyomo_simplemodel/doc/sodacan.rst

 SimpleModel Formulation
 -----------------------

-The following script executes the following steps to create and solve the sodacan problem:
+The following script executes the following steps to create and solve the soda can problem:

 1. Import ``pyomo.contrib.simplemodel``
 2. Construct a ``SimpleModel`` class
-3. Declares variables, the objective and the constraint
+3. Declare variables, the objective and the constraint
 4. Perform optimization
 5. Summarize the optimal solution